 “I really have changed a lot.
 I’ve talked about this before, me changing is the same as me changing in real life with people that I don’t know.
 I’m way nicer, and way more friendly, and not dry, with people that I don’t know very well, right?” she explained.

-“Then, once I get to know them I’m more of an arsehole because you know how much your friends can take.
+“Then, once I get to know them I’m more of an a**hole because you know how much your friends can take.
 It feels like I know you guys better, and I’m way more comfortable.”

 It is no small surprise if streamers become more jaded over time too, especially when they’re constantly battling against toxicity in their chat and online.
 Maya was subject to abuse just this week, with a donator telling her she was “deformed” and should get a boob job.

 Other streamers regularly deal with other difficult situations too.
-Michael ‘shroud’ Grzeciek was left shocked recently after a WoW Classic player delivered a tirade of racist abuse, while Just Chatting streamer Katerino was hit by an NSFW request through her Instagram DMs.
+Michael ‘shroud’ Grzeciek was left shocked recently after a WoW Classic player delivered a tirade of racist abuse, while Just Chatting streamer Katerino was hit by an odd request through her Instagram DMs.